aaron-grau/curic/javascript/projects/jquery_lite/README.md

 with.

 Add a `<script>` tag at the top of the HTML document that sources [the actual jQuery library][jquery-library].
-This will allow you to test the functionality of your jQuery lite methods.
+This will allow you to test the functionality of your jQuery lite methods by comparing them against the real thing.

 ### Webpack

 Create a `/lib` folder where we will store all of our files.
 Create a file in `/lib` called, `main.js` and boot up `webpack --watch lib/main.js lib/jquery_lite.js`.
-This output file is what we want to source in another`<script>` tag in our html file.
+We will source this output file in another`<script>` tag in our html file.
 Go ahead and add that script tag now.

 ### The core function